 It’s an easy place to apply the spray without having to take off clothes for application.
 So if you have a bottle of our magnesium topical spray on the bedside table, you’ll be able to quickly apply it before you go to sleep.

-For better sleep, also check out our guides on the best bedroom plants for better sleep, how to declutter your bedroom to sleep better and best temperature for sleeping.
+For better sleep, also check out our guides on the best bedroom plants for better sleep and how to declutter your bedroom to sleep better.

 Pin It to Share or Save for Later